 The Commission is a participant in the County Treasurer's Orange County Investment Pool (OCIP).
-The OCIP is an external investment pool, is not rated and is not registered with the Securities and Exchange Commission (SEC).
+The OCIP is an external investment pool and is rated and registered with the Securities and Exchange Commission (SEC).
 The County Treasury Oversight Committee conducts OCIP oversight.
-Cash on deposit in the OCIP at June 30, 2017, is stated at fair value.
+Cash on deposit in the OCIP at June 30, 2018, is stated at fair value.
 The OCIP values participant shares on an amortized cost basis during the year and adjusts to fair value at year-end.
 For further information regarding the OCIP, refer to the County of Orange Comprehensive Annual Financial Report.